davidsahani/kids-calculator/README.md

   - For new arm-based Android devices, we recommend downloading the version ending with `*arm64-v8a.apk.`
   - If the above version is not compatible with your device (indicating a non-arm64 architecture), please use the version ending with `*armeabi-v7a.apk.`
   - Note: If you have a device with a different architecture, building the project yourself is required, as it is not officially supported for testing reasons.

-- Linux:
-  - The zip file ending with `*debian.zip` is specifically complied for Debian-based Linux distributions.

 - Windows:
   - For Windows, simply download the zip file ending with `*windows.zip.`